-Both SG races and the first DH race are part of the U.S. Masters National Speed Series.
+Both SG races are part of the U.S. Masters National Speed Series.

-The Western Championships team is awarded to the top finisher in each age class based on total points accumulated in the four events SL-GS-SGx2 using the "old World Cup" points scoring system.
+The Western Championships team is awarded to the top finisher in each age class based on total points accumulated in the five events using the "old World Cup" points scoring system.